kubescape/kollector/README.md

 # Kollector
 The Kollector component is an in-cluster component of the Kubescape security platform.
 It communicates with the Kubernetes API server to collect cluster information and watches for changes in the cluster.
-The information sent to the EventReceiver.
+The information sent to the Kubescape SaaS platform.

 ## Building Kollector
 To build the kollector run: `go build .`